 Dressed to Kill

-One way to get your guests involved in (and excited about!) your party is to invite them to dress as their favorite horror movie characters.
-Guests can dress as individual monsters, horror film good guys (such as one of the two priests in The Exorcist or Arnold Schwarzenegger‘s character in Predator), or even entire scenes.
-Encourage your invitees to get their creative juices flowing.
-The results are sure to thrill, chill…and possibly even make you chuckle.
+Guests can dress as individual monsters (like vampires or werewolves), horror film good guys (such as one of the two priests in The Exorcist or Arnold Schwarzenegger‘s character in Predator), or even come in groups dressed as entire scenes.

 Be sure to buy or make trophies for “Scariest Costume,” “Most Original Costume Idea” and any other category you’d like to see at your party.
 (Give your guests a heads-up that there will be awards by having the information printed on their invitations.)
 In addition to a small trophy, you can hand out movie theater tickets, horror DVD or other goodies as awards.